my1396/Econ-Study/_posts/2024-08-11-Latex-Install.md

 TeXShop is a front end to TeX and LaTeX, but when TeXShop typesets, it calls command line programs in an underlying TeX distribution.
 This distribution must be obtained separately.
 The TeX distribution contains the actual typesetting programs by Knuth and others, various fonts used by TeX, and a vast array of support style files and other auxiliary files.

 Just install the full distribution (about 2800 packages) to avoid missing packages.
-It' a pain to install missing packages one by one.
+It's a pain to install missing packages one by one.

 - The standard TeX distribution is called <span class="env-green">**TeX Live**</span>. ✅